komiga/am/README.md

 ## License

 **AM** carries the MIT license, which is gracefully plastered below.
+Some algorithms have separate (MIT-compatible) licenses, copyrights, or are in the public domain.
+These are indicated in the appropriate sections.

 ```
 Copyright (c) 2012 Tim Howard